 Install Oracle Java on Debian 10 Buster

-First, Go to the download page for the OpenJDK software package, and right click on the tar.gz link found to the right of the “Linux” option.
-Click on “Copy link address” or “Copy link” or use following commands to download from command line:
+First, Go to the download page for the OpenJDK software package, and right-click on the tar.gz link found to the right of the “Linux” option.
+Click on “Copy link address” or “Copy link” or use the following commands to download from the command line:

 Then, configure Java 11 as the default version on your system: